Data-to-text Generation by Splicing Together Nearest Neighbors: Proof of Claim

-\paragraph{Case 1: all integers in $y'$ are contiguous} This means $y'$ consists of contiguous blocks of repeated integers.
+\paragraph{Case 1:} all integers in $y'$ are contiguous, so $y'$ consists of contiguous blocks of repeated integers.
 Let $b$ be the number of blocks.
-We invoke the rule $S \to S \, S$ a total of $b-1$ times to get the non-terminal $S$ repeated $b$ times and then invoke the rule $S \to Y^{(n)}_{k:l}$ for each $S$ to derive the contiguous sequence $\nu^{(n)}_{k:l}$ corresponding to the block.
+We invoke the second grammar rule $b\,{-}\,1$ times to get $S$ repeated $b$ times and then invoke the first grammar rule for each $S$ to derive the contiguous sequence $\nu^{(n)}_{k:l}$ corresponding to the block.
 This costs $\text{distinct}(y') \niceeq b$ in total as required.

-\paragraph{Case 2: there is an integer in $y'$ that is not contiguous} Let $c'$ be the left-most integer in $y'$ that is not contiguous.
-The integer $c'$ splits $y'$ into several shorter sequences $y'^{(1)}, \ldots, y'^{(Q)}$, where each sequence $y'^{(q)}$ does not contain any copy of integer $c'$.
+\paragraph{Case 2:} there is an integer in $y'$ that is not contiguous.
+Let $c'$ be the left-most non-contiguous integer in $y'$. $c'$ splits $y'$ into several shorter sequences $y'^{(1)}, \ldots, y'^{(Q)}$, where each sequence $y'^{(q)}$ does not contain any copy of integer $c'$.
 Since $y'$ is non-interleaving (by Observation \ref{l1}), $y'^{(q)}$ and $y'^{(q')}$ do not share any integers for $q \neq q'$.
 Therefore, $ \text{distinct}(y') \niceeq 1 + \text{distinct}(y'^{(1)})+ \ldots + \text{distinct}(y'^{(Q)}) $.
 Furthermore, each sequence $y'^{(q)}$ is non-interleaving.
 Therefore, we can derive the subsequence of $\tilde y^{(C)}$ corresponding to $y'^{(q)}$ from the non-terminal $S$ and it costs $\text{distinct}(y'^{(q)})$ by induction.
 To finish the proof we need to show that we can combine the resulting sequences into the sequence corresponding to $y'$ by paying an additional cost of only $1$.
 We can do that by using the last three rules of the grammar where the rule of cost $1$ is applied only once.
 In particular, we pay $1$ to derive the sequence corresponding to the first block of integers $c'$ in $y'$.
 The sequence is derived from $Y^{(n)}_{k:l}$, which comes from the rule $S \to Y^{(n)}_{k:l}\, C^{(n)}_s$ and the application of this rule costs $1$.
-The rest of the blocks of $c'$ are derived from the last three rules and they cost $0$.
-This finishes the proof. \end{proof}
+The rest of the blocks of $c'$ are derived from the last three rules and they cost $0$. \end{proof}

-\begin{proposition} $\text{cost}_{\text{ins}}(y)\leq \text{cost}_{\text{CFG}}(y).$ \end{proposition} \begin{proof} Consider the derivation tree of $y$ of minimum cost under the WCFG in Section~\ref{sec:WCFG}, and let $C$ be the minimum cost.
-We want to show that there exists a sequence of $\leq C$ insert operations that yield $y$ from the empty sequence.
-We will show this inductively.
-We consider two cases.

-\paragraph{Case 1: the sequence $y$ is derived using only the first two rules of the grammar} The sequence then is a concatenation of sequences $\nu^{(n)}_{k:l}$ obtained from the rule $S \to Y^{(n)}_{k:l}$.
-If there are $C$ such sequences, the CFG derivation costs $C$.
-On the other hand, to construct such sequence using insertions requires $C$ insertions, which also costs $C$.